Q: What is AWS CloudTrail?

 Q: What happens once I turn on the log file integrity validation feature?

 Once you turn on the log file integrity validation feature, CloudTrail will deliver digest files on an hourly basis.
 The digest files contain information about the log files that were delivered to your Amazon S3 bucket, hash values for those log files, digital signatures for the previous digest file, and the digital signature for the current digest file in the Amazon S3 metadata section.
 For more information about digest files, digital signatures and hash values, go to CloudTrail documentation.

 Q: Where are the digest files delivered to?

 The digest files are delivered to the same Amazon S3 bucket where your log files are delivered.
 However, they are delivered to a different folder so that you can enforce granular access control policies.
 For details, refer to the digest file structure section of the CloudTrail documentation.

 Q: How can I validate the integrity of a log file or digest file delivered by CloudTrail?

-You can use the AWS CLI to validate that the integrity of log file or digest file.
+You can use the AWS CLI to validate the integrity of a log file or digest file.
 You can also build your own tools to do the validation.
 For more details on using the AWS CLI for validating the integrity of a log file, refer to the CloudTrail documentation.

 Q: I aggregate all my log files across all regions and multiple accounts into one single Amazon S3 bucket.
 Will the digest files be delivered to the same Amazon S3 bucket?